Constraints on the abundance of supermassive primordial black holes from lensing of compact radio sources: Introduction

 In addition to stellar or much smaller mass ranges, PBHs are also appealing for investigating the issue of supermassive black holes (SMBHs) observed at very high redshifts.
 For instance, observations of quasars at $z\geq6$ indicate that SMBH with masses greater than $\sim10^9~M_{\odot}$~\citep{Yang2020}, which are challenging to be formed via some astrophysical processes~\citep{Woods2019}.
 That is, the formation mechanism of SMBH is still a mystery in astrophysics.
 Actually, even assuming that the black hole continues the Eddington-limited accretion, it is nearly impossible for stellar-mass black holes ($\sim10-1000$ $M_{\odot}$) growing to reach the mass of $\sim10^9~M_{\odot}$ during the lifetime of the universe at $z\simeq6$.
-Moreover, it is also not yet clear if such an efficient accretion can persistently operate for cases from stellar-mass BHs to SMBHs within the Hubble time.
+Moreover, it is also not yet clear if such an efficient accretion can persistently operate for cases from stellar-mass black holes to SMBHs within the Hubble time.
 Therefore, PBHs as progenitor of SMBHs are an alternative possibility and have been widely studied in the literature~\citep{Duechting2004,Kawasaki2012,Nakama2016,Hasegawa2018,Kawasaki2019,Kitajima2020}.
-However, it is known that if PBHs with masses $10^4-10^{13}~M_{\odot}$ are assumed to originate from the Gaussian primordial curvature perturbation, such primordial perturbations ineluctably result in the spectral distortion of the CMB which significantly exceeds the upper limit obtained by the COBE/FRIAS experiment~\citep{Kohri2014}.
-Therefore, a scenario with highly non-Gaussian perturbations has been proposed to create PBHs~\citep{Kohri2014,Nakama2016,Huang2019,Shinohara2020}.
-This formation mechanism predicts inevitable clustering of PBHs.
-In this case, direct probe for PBHs in the mass range $\sim10^2-10^9~M_{\odot}$ using the lensing effect of very long baseline interferometer (VLBI) observations of compact radio source (CRS) with extremely high angular resolution would be a crucial test of the scenario where PBHs can explain SMBHs at high redshifts.
+It is known that if PBHs with masses $10^4-10^{13}~M_{\odot}$ are assumed to originate from the Gaussian primordial curvature perturbation, such primordial perturbations ineluctably result in the spectral distortion of the CMB which significantly exceeds the upper limit obtained by the COBE/FRIAS experiment~\citep{Kohri2014}.
+A scenario that predicts inevitable clustering of PBHs from highly non-Gaussian perturbations has been proposed to create PBHs~\citep{Kohri2014,Nakama2016,Huang2019,Shinohara2020}.
+Therefore, direct probe for PBHs in the mass range $\sim10^4-10^9~M_{\odot}$ using the lensing effect of very long baseline interferometer (VLBI) observations of compact radio source (CRS) with extremely high angular resolution would be a complementary limit to the constraint of distortion of the CMB.
+In addition, ~\citet{Banik2019} have studied the effect of wandering black holes on VLBI images of lensed arcs.